 We're on a mission to protect your health!

-Mission statement: The Northeast District Department of Health will, through community partnerships, promote, protect, and improve the health of the residents of Northeastern Connecticut, by monitoring health concerns, preventing illness, and encouraging healthy lifestyles.
+The Northeast District Department of Health will, through community partnerships, promote, protect, and improve health in northeast Connecticut by monitoring health concerns, preventing illness, and encouraging healthy lifestyles.

 The Northeast District Dept of Health delivers essential public health services and enforces the Connecticut Public Health Code